The generalized uncertainty principle impact onto the black hole thermodynamic phase transition

-Fig.~\ref{fig3-a} depicts the relationship between the original local temperature and its local temperature.
-The horizontal line refers to the free energy of hot flat space (HFS) $F_{{\rm{on}}}^{{\rm{HFS}}} = 0$ in the Minkowski spacetime that without black hole.
-The red dashed curve for energy of LBH intersects the $F_{{\rm{on}}}^{{\rm{HFS}}}$ at $T_c$, leads to a first-order Hawking-Page transition.
-With the decrease of temperature, the free energy of SC black hole exhibits a cusp, and a second-order phase transition appears at critical point $T_1$ corresponding to the mass $M_1$.
-For ${T_1} < T < {T_c}$, the HFS is most probable since $F_{{\rm{on}}}^{{\rm{LBH}}}$ and $F_{{\rm{on}}}^{{\rm{SBH}}}$ is higher than $F_{{\rm{on}}}^{{\rm{HFS}}}$, while the relation of free energy changes as $F_{{\rm{on}}}^{{\rm{LBH}}} < F_{{\rm{on}}}^{{\rm{HFS}}} < F_{{\rm{on}}}^{{\rm{SBH}}}$ for $T > {T_c}$, which implies that the HFS and the unstable SBH eventually collapses into the stable LBH.
+Fig.~\ref{3} reveals the relationship between the original local free energy and its local temperature.
+Note that the curve of free energy is not continuous, there is a cusp between the free energies of SBH and LBH, resulting in a second-order phase transition appears at the critical point $T_1$ corresponding to the mass $M_1$.
+The horizontal line refers to the Helmholtz free energy of hot flat space (HFS) $F_{{\rm{on}}}^{{\rm{HFS}}} = 0$ in the Minkowski spacetime without a black hole.
+Following the viewpoint of York, the SC black hole in an isothermal cavity should reach the thermal equilibrium between the HFS and the black hole through the Hawking-Page phase transition \cite{cha58}.
+Hence, one can see a first-order Hawking-Page phase transition at $T_c$ since the Helmholtz free energy of LBH (red dashed curve) intersects the $F_{{\rm{on}}}^{{\rm{HFS}}}$ there.
+On the contrary, the Helmholtz free energy of SBH tends to but never reach the line of HFS, so the there is only one Hawking-Page phase transition in the $F_{{\rm{on}}}^{{\rm{GUP}}}-{T_{{\rm{local}}}}$ plane.
+In the range of ${T_1} < T < {T_c}$, the HFS is most probable since $F_{{\rm{on}}}^{{\rm{LBH}}}$ and $F_{{\rm{on}}}^{{\rm{SBH}}}$ are higher than $F_{{\rm{on}}}^{{\rm{HFS}}}$.
+However, the relation of Helmholtz free energy changes to $F_{{\rm{on}}}^{{\rm{LBH}}} < F_{{\rm{on}}}^{{\rm{HFS}}} < F_{{\rm{on}}}^{{\rm{SBH}}}$ for $T > {T_c}$, which implies that the HFS and the unstable SBH eventually collapses into the stable LBH.